Wimpie-ccc/script.service.bluray_iso_utils/README.md

 You need to add a directory where the bluray iso files are stored.
 This directory NEEDS to be named ".BIUfiles" (in windows name this dir ".BIUfiles.").
 Add in this directory an ".nomedia" file (for windows: ".nomedia.") so that Kodi wil NOT scan these iso files (Alternatively: use [advancedsettings.xml (2.3.11 & 2.3.13)](http://kodi.wiki/view/advancedsettings.xml)).
 The iso files can have any name.

 Every episode/movie is a small dummy video (get one [here](https://github.com/Wimpie-ccc/helperfiles/blob/master/BIU_Black_Animation.720p.mp4?raw=true)).
-The name of the dummy video is the name of the episode or movie.
+The filename of the dummy video is the name of the episode or movie.
 It MUST end with ".BIUvideo.mp4", but otherwise has no limitations.
 I advice to name it such that the scraper has no problem scraping it.
 Also filetags like ".bluray." are possible.

 Each directory containing these dummy videos need a "BIUinfo.xml" file.
 This file contains the relevent info to link the '.BIUvideo.mp4' video file to the corresponding playlist in the blu-ray iso.
 [See example](https://raw.githubusercontent.com/Wimpie-ccc/helperfiles/master/BIUinfo.xml)